 Chiara Piovani is a consultant at the United Nations Conference on Trade and Development in the Trade, Gender and Development Programme, Division on International Trade in Goods and Services, and Commodities.

-Debra Steger is a professor (ret.) at the University of Ottawa, Faculty of Law, where she specializes in the areas of international trade and investment, dispute settlement and governance of international organizations.
+Debra Steger is a CIGI senior fellow and a professor (ret.) at the University of Ottawa, Faculty of Law, where she specializes in the areas of international trade and investment, dispute settlement and governance of international organizations.
 The first director and chief legal adviser to the World Trade Organization Appellate Body from 1995 to 2001, she is also the founder and leader of the EDGE Network global economic governance projects.

 Diane Elson is an emeritus professor at the University of Essex and a visiting professor at the Centre for Research on Women in the Scottish Economy, Glasgow Caledonian University.
 In 2016, she was awarded the Leontief Prize for Advancing the Frontiers of Economic Thought.
 She is a member of the Group of Seven (G7) Gender Equality Advisory Council and an adviser to UN Women.
 She has published widely on gender equality and economic policy, including on the feminist economics of trade.